thefinn93/signald/README.md

 Sets or changes the expiration time for messages in a group or PM.

-As one might expect, `recipientNumber` and `recipientGroupId` are mutually exclusive and one of them is required.
+As one might expect, `recipientAddress` and `recipientGroupId` are mutually exclusive and one of them is required.

 | Field | Type | Required | Description |
 |-------|------|----------|-------------|